featbit/featbit/README.md

-## More Features
+## More Features (Working on It)

-**Feature flag list**, create, manage, and filter feature flags.
+**Managing and organizing Feature flags**, create, manage, and filter feature flags.
+[See docs.](https://docs.featbit.co/docs/feature-flags/organizing-flags/the-flags-list)

-**Individual targets**, assign individual users to particular flag variation.
+**Targeting users with flags**.
+Assign individual users to particular flag variation; [See docs.](https://docs.featbit.co/docs/feature-flags/targeting-users-with-flags)

-**Targeting users by attribute**, target segments of users by constructing rules.

 **Reusable Segment**, include or exclude individual users from a segment based on user attribtues.
+[See docs.](https://docs.featbit.co/docs/feature-flags/users-and-user-segments)

 **Insights**, check out feature usage during the rollout.

-**Flag triggers**, automate changes to your feature flags from external tools.
+[See docs.](https://docs.featbit.co/docs/feature-flags/the-flag-insights)

+**Feature WorkflowFlag triggers**, control your use of feature flags by creating complex automated workflows within FeatBit.
+[See docs.](https://docs.featbit.co/docs/feature-flags/feature-workflow)

 **IAM**, define access levels to projects, environment, or teams to enforce your policies.
+[See docs.](https://docs.featbit.co/docs/iam/about)

 **Experimentation**, run feature-level A/B tests anywhere in your stack to make data-driven decisions.